ShawLovesGames/DevJourney/Python-Lessons/README.md

 ### **Date - 27 Aug 2025**
 - Still recovering.
 Did 6 exercises today and revised a little
-- Created a /randomDays/ folder which will be used when I only do questions to keep track of days
+- Created a /randomDays/ folder (lazy I know, will change later) which will be used when I only do questions to keep track of days

 **Exercises Completed**
 1. Print the sum of first N numbers